inartin/mongodb-versioned-backup-server/README.md

 - **Versioned Backup**:
     - Each time a document changes (insert, update, or delete), a new "version" of that document is added to the backup.
 These versions are stored in an array, with the history of changes for each document.
     - Backups are stored as an object where each key is a document ID, and the value is an array of versions for that document.
     - When retreiving data, by default latest modified/created version will return.
-Optionally you add allVersions=true parameter and you will get the history of all changes
+Optionally you can add allVersions=true parameter and you will get the history of all changes

 - **Deleted Data Handling**:
     - Deleted data from the database is marked with `isDeleted: true` but is never removed from the backup file.